Fairhaven High School and Academy: Campus

 The high school campus is located on the north side of Huttleston Avenue (United States Route 6), a short way east of the Acushnet River and New Bedford Harbor.
-Its main building is a monumental masonry structure in an H-shaped layout, with two full stories, full basement, and a third floor and attic under its pitched slate roofs.
+Nicknamed "The Castle on the Hill," its main building is a monumental masonry structure in an H-shaped layout, with two full stories, full basement, and a third floor and attic under its pitched slate roofs.
 It is predominantly brick, with an ashlar granite foundation and limestone belt courses.
 Designed by architect Charles Brigham, it is reminiscent of Tudor architecture with Gothic influences, with a picturesque roofline studded with gables topped by iron finials, and rich carved stonework including gargoyles, grotesques, and depictions of historic figures.
-A modern (1996) addition, designed by Flansburgh and Associates, is connected to the east end by a corridor.
+Room 107M on the first floor is a classroom still in use that contains its original 102 original desks as well as an ornately decorated ceiling.